-Then, following guidelines provided in Uniform Guidance, a portion of indirect expenses from each F&A cost pool is allocated to each of the Universities' major functions (i.e. - organized research, instruction, other sponsored activities, and other institutional activities).
-Totaling these amounts derives the University's total F&A costs (numerator) allocable to each function (denominator) of the University (refer to flowchart below).
+Then, following guidelines provided in Uniform Guidance, a portion of indirect expenses from each F&A indirect cost pool is allocated to each of the Universities' major functions (i.e. - organized research, instruction, other sponsored activities, and other institutional activities direct base cost pools).
+Totaling these allocated amounts derives the University's total F&A indirect costs (numerator) allocable to each major function (denominator) of the University (refer to flowchart below).

-Finally, the total F&A costs are divided by the respective direct costs at MTDC (denominator) to derive the F&A rates by function (refer to flowchart below).
+Finally, the total allocated F&A indirect costs are divided by the respective direct costs at MTDC (denominator) to derive the F&A rates by function (refer to flowchart below).